kubermatic/kubermatic/cmd/conformance-tester/README.md

 The tester needs either a predefined login token (e.g. from copying the token cookie from your local KKP setup, after logging in) or username/password to perform the login itself.

-The tester by default uses dev.kubermatic.io as the seed, but this can be changed via `KUBERMATIC_API_ENDPOINT`.

 Depending on the cloud provider, additional credentials must be provided.
 See the `hack/run-conformance-tests.sh` script for more information.